bloominstituteoftechnology/Theory-Of-Computation/objectives/computability/README.md

 ## Exercises

 * Where do you see boolean algebra used in JavaScript?
+    Conditional Statements
+    Array Methods like Includes,

 * What are some examples of logical symbols in JavaScript?
+    "===" Equal
+    "&&" And
+    "||" Or
+    "!"
+Not

 * The Analytical Engine was never constructed.
 Why not?
+As of May 2016, actual construction had not been attempted, since no consistent understanding could yet be obtained from Babbage’s original design drawings.[30]
+By 2017, the "Plan 28" effort reported that a searchable database of all catalogued material was available, and an initial review of Babbage’s voluminous Scribbling Books had been completed